bboynak/BitcoinUserData/README.md

 the company wants a new dataset containing the emails and some financial information of their clients that locate in the `United Kingdom` and the `Netherlands`.

-*Note: the data does not represent real client information*
+*Note: the data does not represent real client information.*

 Setup
 -----------------